ccdex/cc-wiki/docs/default/Wallet_Manual_us_EN.md

 E.  Function menu, from left to right are:

+>  i.
+CCD Faucet.
+Used to get CCD token of CCDEX test net.

->  i.  \"Wallet backup\".
+>  ii. \"Wallet backup\".
 Used to jump to the backup page for wallet Keystore or private key.

->  ii. \"Help\".
+>  iii. \"Help\".
 Displays relevant help information.

->  iii. \"Refresh\".
+>  iv. \"Refresh\".
 Used to refresh the current page.

->  iv. \"Log out\".
+>  v. \"Log out\".
 Used to exit the current login.

 F.  \"Apply Cross-Chain\" button.
 Used to generate the address of all cross-chain assets in one click.